 Teams do not have to attend any out of town tournaments but most teams will choose to attend at least one.
 They are a fun way of bonding between players and parents.
 Here are a few tips:

 - A list of sanctioned tournaments with application deadlines can be accessed on the Ringette Alberta website.
-You may want to ask parents which ones they would be interested in attending.
+You may want to ask parents which tournaments they would be interested in attending and if they have any financial concerns, availability issues or other considerations.

-- Apply right away as there are closing dates to consider.
+- Apply as soon as possible as there are closing dates to consider.
 Many tournaments fill up quickly and it can be difficult to get accepted.

-- Be aware of the relevant Ringette Calgary and SCRA policies around Tournament Blocks, league game cancelations, and practice cancellations.
+- Be aware of the relevant Ringette Calgary and SCRA policies around Tournament Blocks, league game cancellations, and practice cancellations.

 - Be sure to consider your team’s potential league playoff and provincial schedules before applying to tournaments in the 2nd half of the season.

-- After your team has participated in a tournament, complete a Tournament Attendance Form on the Ringette Calgary website.
+- After your team has participated in a tournament, your manager MUST complete a Tournament Attendance Form on the Ringette Calgary website.

-For the U12 and higher age divisions, the Ringette Calgary season will end with a city playoff tournament in February/March.
-Only Calgary teams (Zone 3) participate in these playoff games.
+For the U12 and higher age divisions in Calgary (Zone 3), the season typically ends with a playoff tournament in February/March.
 A few points to note:

 - Be sure to familiarize yourself with all the information in the Ringette Calgary rules & regulations, and other resources on the Ringette Calgary website. www.ringettecalgary.ca